In a rush and just want my recommendation? I think Excel’s 8-in-1 Safeguard Canine Dewormer is a great choice.

 Anything that I choose to give my dog has to be safe for them, and Excel’s 8-in-1 is considered the safest on the market.
 It’s also in a powdered granule form, making it easy to mix in with their food and administer over three days, instead of chasing them around the house, wielding a pill pocket.

-After you’ve gotten rid of the existing worms, make sure you consult your veterinarian for the best preventative medicine for both worms and fleas.
+After you’ve got rid of the existing worms, make sure you consult your veterinarian for the best preventative medicine for both worms and fleas.
 Parasites can cause an immense amount of discomfort for your dog, and the best way to keep them from entering your home and pet is to prevent them from being able to in the first place.